bhartiy/learnsellacious/pages/43.plugins/dhl-shipping-plugin/docs.md

 3. If an order has multiple quantities of a product, 1 waybill document with summed up package weight and 1 waybill doc for the driver.
 4. Weight is shown in in single decimal point only (API Limitation)
 5. There is no return label yet for returned orders.

+**Limitations:**
+(DHL API Limitation)
+1.Weight is shown in in single decimal point only
+2. Address Line to be less than 38 character